cycle/docs/advanced/mapper.md

   * **schema** - entity schema
   * **orm** - orm instance

-You are able to use single Mapper implement for multiple entities.
+You are able to use a single Mapper implementation for multiple entities.

 ## Database Mapper
 You can implement your own mapper to implement custom entity carrying model but still rely on common SQL functionality.